Malika El Maslouhi

-Malika El Maslouhi is an Italian model.
-Her clients include: Chanel, Dior, Gucci, Calvin Klein, and Ralph Lauren.
-She has also featured in various international versions of Vogue.
+Malika El Maslouhi (born 9 January 1999) is an Italian fashion model, of Moroccan and Italian descent.

-In December 2024, Models.com added El Maslouhi to their 'Money List', saying that she had "attracted top-tier commercial clients and secured lucrative, long-term endorsement deals."

-Vogue—in their "Top 15 Models of Spring 2020"—described El Maslouhi as having "beauty fit for a Fellini film."

 Early life

-El Maslouhi was born to an Italian mother and Moroccan father, and has a younger sister.
-They lived in the Niguarda district of Milan.
+El Maslouhi was born in Milan on 9 January 1999 to a Moroccan father and an Italian mother.
+The family speaks two languages at home in Niguarda, Milan.

-For a long time El Maslouhi's style was a "Wes Anderson style T-shirt and Bermuda shorts," and was much more interested in rethinking the world than going shopping.
-She was a scout for 11 years and spent weekends outside walking.

 Career

 El Maslouhi began modeling at age 18, upon which a friend of her mother connected her with an Italian casting director.
 She was signed by VIVA Model Management in Milan.
 Her debut fashion show was walking for Alberta Ferretti during the A/W 2019 season.
-Having been cast in the Dior show that took place in Marrakech, Morocco, and the Jacquemus show in Provence, the French Riviera, she decided to end her college studies and model full-time.
+Having been cast in the Dior show that took place in Marrakech, Morocco, and the Jacquemus show in Provence, the French Riviera, she decided to end her college studies and model full time.
+Other brands she has walked for include Chanel, Tommy Hilfiger, Vera Wang, Missoni, Ralph Lauren, The Row, and she has appeared in campaigns for Lanvin, Calvin Klein Underwear, Anthropologie, and Zara.

-Agency representation

-El Maslouhi is partially represented by DNA Models and VIVA Model Management, the same agencies that partially represents Kaia Gerber and Imaan Hammam.
+El Maslouhi has appeared on the cover of Vogue Arabia and Elle France.
+In editorials, she has appeared in T: The New York Times Style Magazine, The Sunday Times, Vogue Italia, British Vogue, and Dazed.
+Vogue described her as "beauty fit for a Fellini film," when they chose her as one of the "Top 15 Models of Spring 2020".
+Models.com also chose her as one of the Top Newcomers in the Breakout category for the 2020 season.